mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ## Schedule time for email, texts, and social media

-The best way I've found to manage my apps is to schedule when I use them.
-When my goal was simply, "use social media less," I had no way to measure how well I was doing.
-It was easy to initially limit my time and then let my habits creep backward because I wasn't breaking any rule.
+When I first noticed myself overusing social media, I set a vague objective to use it less.
+And I did at first.
+Then, my usage would slowly creep up again over time.

-My current habit is to check social media once per day right after dinner.
-I limit myself to half an hour combined for Reddit, Twitter, and Facebook.
+Scheduling explicit start and end times for different apps has been more effective.
+For example, I process my email and texts in three or four half-hour blocks each day, deferring the first check until after lunch.
+Twitter, reddit, and Facebook get a combined half-hour block after dinner.

-Scheduling it forces me to make a decision ahead of time about how much the app is worth to me.
-It also discourages me from getting drawn in.
-If I post something on Facebook, I'm not going to get drawn back in every time someone reacts to it.
-I've committed to waiting until the next day.
-The slower pace makes social media less alluring.
+This practice forces me to decide ahead of time how much time email and social media should occupy in my day.
+It also helps keep the less useful parts of social media appropriately dull.
+There's a 24-hour turnaround before I see responses to anything I post, so it's hard for pointless conversations to build too much momentum.

 ## "What's the harm in checking email and social media during idle times?"

 For a long time, I thought I was managing my email and social media well.
-I wasn't one of those people who kept their inbox open all day or let notifications pop up on my screen every time a new email arrived or a Facebook like appeared. *Buuuut...* if a webpage was loading slowly or a two-minute automated test was running, why not check my email or Twitter instead of sitting there being, bored?
+I wasn't one of those people who kept their inbox open all day or let notifications pop up on my screen every time a new email arrived or a Facebook "like" appeared. *Buuuut...* if a webpage was loading slowly or a two-minute automated test was running, why not check my email or Twitter instead of sitting there being, bored?

 The first problem is that the scenario is a fantasy.
 If I check Twitter while waiting for a two-minute process to finish, it takes me at least 10 minutes to return to my original task.